QuestCraftPlusPlus/QuestCraft/README.md

 **Manual Way**
 To find out what caused the crash, open the latestlog.txt file.
 You can find it in Android/data/com.qcxr.qcxr with a file viewer.
 Go to the bottom of the file and look for a Fabric error message.
 This message will tell you which mods caused the crash.
 Once you know what caused the problem, you can fix it.

+If neither of these solutions help, please go to the support channel of the QuestCraft Discord (discord.gg/questcraft).

 ### Non-Performance Mods:

 - **[Cloth Config](https://modrinth.com/mod/cloth-config)** (Libary for config screens, e.g. Video Settings)